Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 But wildness doesn’t require wilderness.
 Wildness is where you find it.
 It is the expected and the serendipitous, the commonplace and the ordinary out of place or time.
 It is the rainbow colored patches in an overcast sky, the half dozen waterfowl seen just once during migration, the daffodil blooming in the snow, the southern butterfly in northern climes, the spider vibrating its web.

 So, come, join in a journey, not through space, for only occasionally do we leave the Greenwich Village sector of Hudson River Park, but through time, as seasons follow one upon another, some eagerly, some more reluctantly.
-Expect the unexpected as the jostling seasons occasionally overlap so that buds burst above snow covered ground; migratory songbirds arrive before winter resident waterfowl depart; and mirages distort the bridges of the upper bay while sundogs still color the clouds
+Expect the unexpected as the jostling seasons occasionally overlap so that buds burst above snow covered ground; migratory songbirds arrive before winter resident waterfowl depart; and mirages distort the bridge of the upper bay while sundogs still color the clouds.

 Hudson River Park